jjgomera/desktop_config/README.md

-conky_config
+desktop_config
 ============

-A list of my conky configuration files
+A list of my configuration files for openbox, conky...